gabrielevierti/er-studio/README.md

 - UI polish — the layout is mature, the details can always get sharper
 - G1 support, if a sensible path through the community tooling emerges

+## Contributing

+Please feel free to reach out, open issues, make pull requests, try the software out, add support for more platforms or quite literally anything else — it's always nice working with others! :)

+If you're reporting a problem, including your macOS version, your Node version and the relevant chunk of the process log makes it much faster to fix.

 ## Disclaimer

 ER Studio is an independent community project, built out of pure passion — I don't do this for a living.